16 ways to drive website traffic and increase search ranking

 High-ranking pages will usually display several (if not all) of these ranking signals including:

-- Properly structured.
+• Properly structured.
 Use appropriate HTML tags for headings, images, etc. Aim for shorter paragraphs and sections.
 An article with under 300 words per section is ideal.
+Articles should be easy to skim, and not overwhelming.

-- Your site is secure.
-Preferably using HTTPS rather than HTTP — especially important for ecommerce sites and other sites that collect user data.
-The public is becoming more aware of privacy concerns related to tech and will place more priority on it in the near future.
+• Your site is secure.
+Using HTTPS rather than HTTP is especially important for sites that collect user data.
+The public is becoming more aware of privacy concerns related to tech and in recent years, has started to place more priority on it.

 SEO is part science and part art, and the best practices are changing all the time with Google’s regular algorithm updates.

-While it’s relatively straightforward to take care of some of these jobs yourself, other aspects such as knowing exactly which keywords to optimize for, and obtaining links from high-authority websites, can be quite tricky.
-For these reasons, a lot of businesses opt for professional SEO services like B12 SEO to come up with a fully integrated, automated SEO strategy.
+While it’s relatively straightforward to take care of some of these jobs yourself, other aspects such as knowing which keywords to optimize for and obtaining links from high-authority websites, can be tricky.
+For these reasons, a lot of businesses opt for professional SEO services like B12 SEO (built into your AI website) to come up with a fully integrated, automated SEO strategy.

 2. Use automated SEO